atrinsarmadi/Metis_Projects/Business/Written_description.md

 ## Algorithm
 I started with trip CSV file and realized that my excel was too slow to process the file, so I decided to perform some initial cleaning in Pandas, removing attributes that I did not need, grab station information from station csv file, and then converted datetime variables and used in reducing the data from two years to 3 months of June to August 2015.
 I then converted the database to a CSV file and performed some EDA in Excel, mainly using pivot tables and graphs to study what parameters are of interest.
 I then uploaded the CSV file to Tableau and created some data visaulizations based on the data attributes chosen from EDA in Excel.

 Status database with 72 million of rows was even too large for Pandas, so I ran a SQLite query using DB browser to grab status only for period of August 15-31, 2015, and only when there were less than 2 bikes available or less than 2 docks available.
 I then uploaded the new CSV file to Excel, separated bike and dock data, and performed similar operations on each sheet as follows.
 I separated date and time information and converted time to hourly periods.
 Since status is taken every 1 minute in each station, I wanted to only keep one unique value of a station during each hour, so I used a combination of if and iserror function to define one unique value from each hour and mark duplicates as errors.
 I then used specials to delete the rows with error data.
 I ended up with sheets only containing one count of station with date and hour where the resources are low.
+I then uploaded this Excel file to Tableau and created some visualizations as shown in the presentation.

 ## Tools
-- SQLlite and SQLAlchemy to store and explore data
+- SQLite and DB browser for creating custom database from one of the sheets
+- Pandas for initial cleaning of one of the sheets
-- Numpy and Pandas for data manipulation
+- Excel for EDA and data visualization
-- Matplotlib for data visualization
+- Tableau for data visualization

 ## Communication
-[Here](https://github.com/atrinsarmadi/Metis_Projects/tree/main/EDA) is the slides and visulas presented at the end of the project.
+[Here](https://github.com/atrinsarmadi/Metis_Projects/tree/main/Business) is the slides and visulas presented at the end of the project.